 The Board has guaranteed Nipissing-Parry Sound Student Transportation Services/Services de Transport Scolaire Nipissing-Parry Sound's revolving line of credit up to a maximum of \$80,000.
 Any amounts required to be paid under this guarantee will be charged to operations in the year the payments are incurred.
-As at August 31, 2020, the revolving line of credit's outstanding balance was \$-.
+As at August 31, 2022, the revolving line of credit's outstanding balance was \$- (2021 - \$-).

-13. Commitments
+14. Commitments

-During 2020, the Board has entered into various contracts including renovations to the parking lot, patio, music room and learning common areas of St. Joseph Scollard Hall; boiler upgrade at St. Gregory and renovations to the washrooms of Mother St. Bride and Our Lady of Sorrows, for a total of approximately \$4,081,000.
-As at August 31, 2020, there was approximately \$749,000 of work remaining to be completed.
+During 2022, the Board has entered into various contracts including masonry restoration at St. Joseph-Scollard Hall and upgrades to the air quality and ventilation systems at St. Joseph-Scollard Hall and Our Lady of Fatima, for a total of approximately \$4,253,000.
+As at August 31, 2022, there was approximately \$2,384,688 of work remaining to be completed.